The right care the first time

-Mayo Clinic's experts help people with viral infections, bloodstream infections, and complex or rare conditions caused by emerging pathogens and multidrug-resistant microbes.
+Mayo Clinic's experts help people with bacterial, fungal, viral and parasitic infections.
+That includes bloodstream infections and complex or rare conditions caused by emerging pathogens and multidrug-resistant microbes.
 Successful treatment starts with an accurate diagnosis.
 Mayo Clinic doctors take the time to get it right.
 In a recent study, 88 percent of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.

 Advanced diagnosis and treatment